dustinnoe/MA_Cyber_Team/316CTF_Intro.md

 ### 5. Web

 Web challenges introduce basic web reconnaissance and data retrieval.
-In the first “Book” challenge, the author explains that he has hidden four flags on his `100linuxcommands.com` website and tells you to scan or scrape the site—but **not** to log in or launch denial‑of‑service attacks.
+In the first “Book” challenge, the author explains that he has hidden four flags on his `100linuxcommands.com` website and tells you to scan or scrape the site, but **not** to log in or launch denial‑of‑service attacks.
 You’ll learn to view page source, crawl directories, understand HTTP requests and avoid breaking rules.
 These skills form the basis of ethical web reconnaissance and vulnerability assessment.

 ### 6. Network Analysis